Tribes: Ascend: GOTY edition

 There were three possible sizes of armor to choose: light, medium and heavy, with three loadouts in each weight group (for a total of nine).
 Players can select which loadout to use either when first joining a game, respawning, or at an inventory station.
 Loadouts may be acquired either through an upfront payment, or through playing the game and earning experience points, which can be used to purchase classes, weapons, perks, and upgrades.
 Paid-for loadouts are available to the user immediately, while those who unlock them through playtime have a much longer wait.
 Upgrades to armor, weapons and perks are unlocked based on how much players use them in-game, but can also be purchased by experience points.
 Players were given three free classes when first starting the game, each wearing light, medium and heavy armor respectively.
 Players earn in-match credits during matches for killing enemies, repairing structures or capturing objectives.
 Credits were then used to buy vehicles, supply drops, Tactical strikes, Orbital strikes, and base upgrades.

 OOTB edition

 After the Out Of The Blue update in December 2015, the game experienced a reduction of playable classes.
 The nine available classes were condensed into three weight groups.
 Base upgrades were removed, along with Supply Drops, Tactical Strikes, in-match credits, and Orbital Strikes.
 All monetization features such as paid classes, experience boosters, and weapons were removed or made free of charge.
-Some have compared the update to making the game more like Tribes 2.